- Home -

 You can learn more about modern cave diving in a film made by the British diving team who led the famous cave rescue in Thailand in 2018 in the exhibit.

 The history of paper-making at Wookey Hole can be traced back to the 1600’s.
-The Mill buildings you see today date back to the 1850’s, and you can discover how the paper of the highest quality was made by hand, using the fresh water of the River Axe flowing from Wookey Hole Caves to power the mill and wash the materials used in the paper itself.
+The Mill you can see today dates back to the 1850's and was once the largest of its kind in Europe.

 On top of the Mill buildings you can spot large vents (they look like big, covered chimneys).
 These vents caught the breeze flowing through the valley and directed it into the “drying lofts” – the areas used to hang and dry the paper for up to 7 days.